whiskyechobravo/kerko/docs/getting-started.md

     ```

     This will start an interactive shell within the Docker container.
 From
-    there, you may run Kerko commands, such as this one, which lists all
+    there, you may run Kerko commands to clean Kerko's data, to synchronize
+    from zotero.org, or to check Kerko's configuration.
+The command below lists
-    the commands provided by Kerko:
+    all the commands provided by Kerko:

     ```bash
     flask kerko --help
     ```

     To exit the interactive shell, enter `exit` or press ++ctrl+d++ at the
-    prompt.
+    command prompt.

-!!! tip
+!!! tip "Building a Docker image for production"

-    The `Makefile` is just an example on how to build and interact with a
+    The `Makefile` is just an example that shows how to build and interact with
-    dockerized KerkoApp.
+    a dockerized KerkoApp.
 For production use, you might want to clone the full
-    [KerkoApp repository][KerkoApp], make some changes, and build your own image.
+    [KerkoApp repository][KerkoApp], make some changes to its `Dockerfile`, and
+    build your own image.

     For full documentation on how to run Docker containers, including port mapping
     and volume binding, see the [Docker documentation].